Emar Acosta

-Emar Acosta (La Rioja, August 20, 1904 - San Juan, October 24, 1965) was an Argentine lawyer and politician, who served as judge and provincial legislator, and was the first woman to be elected to a political role in Latin America.
+Emar Acosta (La Rioja, August 20, 1904 - San Juan, October 24, 1965) was an Argentine lawyer and politician who served as a judge and provincial legislator and was the first woman to be elected to a political role in Latin America.
 Her political involvement and views caused controversy, and she was arrested several times, despite her parliamentary immunity.
-Throughout her life, she fought for the rights of women and the poor, thus founding the Association of Civic Culture of San Juan Women, among many others.
+Throughout her life, she fought for the rights of women and the poor, thus founding the Association of Civic Culture of San Juan Women.